Architecture

 Section titled “Problem Statement”Matching a probe face against hundreds of millions of gallery entries in real-time demands a system that solves several problems simultaneously:

-- Scale — Searching 200M+ vectors with sub-second latency rules out brute-force approaches.
+- Scale — Searching millions of vectors with sub-second latency rules out brute-force approaches.
 The index must compress vectors aggressively while preserving recall.

 - Quality — Input images vary from controlled passport photos to surveillance captures.
 Quality must be measured (not assumed) and the accept/reject decision must be a configurable policy, not embedded logic.